inex/ixp-manager-docs-md/docs/features/api.md

 ### 2. As a URL Parameter

-This is a legacy method that is still supported.
-You can tack your key on as follows:
+This is a legacy method that is now being deprecated.
+You may tack your key on as follows:

 ```
 https://ixp.example.com/api/v4/test?apikey=ixpm_ident1234567_sec87654321098765432109876543210crc321
 ```

+As of 7.3, this feature is remain enabled by default, but will generate a notice in the application logs to inform you of the deprecated usage.
+It can be disabled by setting `IXP_ALLOW_DEPRECATED_APIKEYS_VIA_GET=false` in `.env`.

+A future release will turn the setting off by default and software using this authorization method will be denied.
+It can be enabled by setting `IXP_ALLOW_DEPRECATED_APIKEYS_VIA_GET=true` in `.env`.
+A subsequent release will remove support for this feature entirely.

 ## API Key Management